 February 5, 2020

 Good morning, everyone.

-We just received greetings from President Narii and President Nakadomari (of SKK), as well as declarations of resolve from Regional Director Rev. Takahara and Area Head Rev. Kurosawa.
+We just received greetings from President Narii and President Nakadomari (of SKK), as well as declarations of resolve from Regional Director Rev. Takahara and Missionary Area Chief Rev. Kurosawa.
 Thank you very much.
 I have felt your thoughts and feelings and am deeply moved.
 At the same time, within me, thoughts and feelings are arising that I must respond to you.
 I have received the various thoughts and feelings all of you carry, and together with my own thoughts and feelings, through Meishu-sama, in the name of Messiah, I surrendered them to God.

 Yesterday, together with all of you, we were able to hold the World Church of Messiah Risshun (Beginning of Spring) Service.
 I am so grateful and happy.
 At the service, I thanked God for establishing World Church of Messiah within each and every one of us, and I communicated this to God and Meishu-sama.